ortus-docs/testbox-docs/suites,_tests_&_specs_oh_my/bdd.md

 });
 ```
-<h3 style="color:grey">Specs</h3>
+## BDD Specs

-Specs are defined by calling the TestBox it() global function, which takes in a title and a function.
+Specs are defined by calling the TestBox `it()` global function, which takes in a title and a function.
 The title is the title of this spec or test you will write and the function is a block of code that represents the test/spec.
 A spec will contain most likely one or more expectations that will test the state of the SUT (software under test) or sometimes referred to as code under test.

 |Argument|Required|Default|Type|Description|
 |--|--|--|--|--|